syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

    Now, the published webpage will open in the browser.
 Click Export to PDF button to convert Syncfusion webpage to PDF document.
      <img src="htmlconversion_images/htmltopdfoutput.png" alt="Convert HTMLToPDF Azure NetCore Step12" width="100%" Height="Auto"/>

-A complete work sample for converting an HTML to PDF in Azure App service on Linux can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/blob/master/Azure/AzureAppLinux_CoreSample)

 ## Azure App Service Linux with docker

 ### Steps to convert HTML to PDF in Azure app service using Blink with Linux docker container